enockmbaraka/sqlchemy/README.md

 - **Local Water Authority Records**: Provided historical data on water quality and infrastructure.
 - **Community Surveys**: Collected information on water collection habits, queue times, and perceptions of water quality.
 - **Field Inspections**: Gathered observational data on water sources and infrastructure conditions.

+This constituted the primary dataset used for this analysis the "md_water_services" data, containing detailed information about each water source, employee performance and water quality and tools.
+"Auditor_report.csv" was also added to the table in the second phase to conduct deep analysis on data inconsistencies.

 **Challenges**: Data collection was not without its hurdles.
 Some survey responses contained incomplete or inconsistent information, and field inspections faced logistical issues in reaching remote areas.
 Despite these challenges, careful data cleaning and preprocessing ensured a robust dataset for analysis.